owdproject/owd-app-paint/README.md

     },
     ...
   ```
-- Add this code to `owd-client/vite.config.ts`
+- Add this to `owd-client/vite.config.ts`
   ```
   optimizeDeps: {
     include: ['p5']